zhaofuq/LOD-3DGS/README.md

 ```

 ## Training
+We provide a small scale garage [sample dataset](https://drive.google.com/drive/folders/1sO8XHeHum3oiKC0sd7ZIm8LUSYf7JuR9).
 To train a scene in our GarageWorld dataset, simply use
 ```bash
 python train.py -s <path to GarageWorld scene with COLMAP format> \
     --use_lod \